 We at RAE would like to extend our gratitude to a wide ranging community of artists, film-makers, photographers, playwrights and advisors who have dedicated their exceptional creative talents in support of RAE.
 Artistic input ensures that RAE's programs can reach new audiences, maintain visibility, and provide deep thought-provoking understanding with the public on an international level.
 Artistic interpretations of the struggles we face as exonerees provide an entry point for our supporters to engage - this is invaluable to RAE.
-Moving forward in 2012 we aim to continue our long-standing relationships with the arts community and encourage anyone with creative projects proposals to contact Maria Hinds for information: firstname.lastname@example.org.
-Stay posted for further featured artists in 2012!
+Moving forward we aim to continue our long-standing relationships with the arts community and encourage anyone with creative projects proposals to contact Maria Hinds for information: firstname.lastname@example.org.

 "Resurrected: The Innocence Portraits" by Dan Bolick